arcadexyz/v2-contracts/notes/UPGR.md

 # Upgradability, why?
 Modify contract code while preserving the contract address, state and balance.
+Helpful as a safeguard for implementing a fix in the event of a vulnerability, or as a means to iteratively develop a system by progressively adding new features.

 # How does it work?
 The user interacts with the implementation contract via a proxy contract.